-To apply for housing, visit or call the Housing Department at 220 Colborne Street, Brantford, 519-759-3330 or visit the website at www.brantford.ca and click on "housing".
-The Brant(ford) Access to Housing (BATH) is a quick and easy way to apply to a large number of housing providers at the same time by completing just one application form.
-You will be placed on a central waiting list according to the date your completed application was received.
+To apply for housing, email or call the Housing and Homelessness

+Department at 519-759-3330 extension 6331, or email housing applications@brantford.ca .

+You can also visit the website at www.brantford.ca and click on "housing services."
+The Brant(ford) Access to Housing application is a quick and easy way to apply to a large number of housing providers at the same time by completing just one application form.
+You will be placed on a centralized waiting list for the housing sites you select on your application, according to the date your completed application was received.
+Once you are on the waitlist you will be required to provide annual updates along with ensuring your contact information is correct.